daveola/sqlite3_hash/README.md

 Keys are anything that can be Marshalled.

 This means, for example, that you *cannot* store Procs in an SQLite3Hash

+You can use the same SQLite3 DB for multiple hashes:

+    require 'rubygems'
+    require 'sqlite3_hash'
+    hash1 = SQLite3Hash.new('tmpfile.db','hash1')
+    hash2 = SQLite3Hash.new('tmpfile.db','hash2')

 Contains all the Hash class methods from 2.0.0 except: